 To meet the basic requirements for donating blood, you must be in good health and

-- have a pulse and blood pressure within normal limits
+- Have a pulse and blood pressure within acceptable limits.

-- not have donated blood in the last 56 days
+- Not have donated blood in the last 8 weeks.

 There are a number of potential reasons which may cause you to be temporarily or permanently deferred from donating blood.
 These include but are not limited to:

-- getting tattooed in the last year (unless done under sterile conditions and at a state-licensed facility)
+- Getting tattooed in the last 3 months (unless done under sterile conditions and at a state-licensed facility).